stephengold/Maud/README.md

  + a wheel mouse and
  + a display at least 640 pixels wide and 480 pixels tall.

-Status as of July 2017: under development, will seek beta testers soon.
+Status as of August 2017: seeking alpha testers.

 ### Conventions